josephdeeb/SENG300/README.md

 9. create a folder named "journals" in the "seng300" folder

+10. create a folder named "revisions" in the "journals" folder

 10. click "Admin" beside "Apache". this will open the web app